How we're making our gyms safe for you

 Are your tennis and squash courts available?

-Squash England have provided guidelines for clubs to reopen squash courts and these are quite stringent.
+Squash England have provided guidelines for centres to reopen squash courts and these are quite stringent.
 Courts are required to close in between sessions for 72 hours and individuals are asked not to touch walls or the floor, which we feel will makes it impractical to play.
 Until we feel we are able to safely reopen, courts will remain closed until we can provide additional staff available for the appropriate safety protocols.
 This includes solo usage.
-Please speak directly with your club if you have any further questions.
+Please speak directly with your centre if you have any further questions.
 We will be regularly reviewing this situation in line with guidelines.

 Will I be able to buy food and drink at the café?